ghostWood1071/native-data-platform/README.md

 - It's easy to debug because of using pyspark to transform
 - It's easy to scale, just config by json, duplicate it for the same type of job, same for the same table structure
-- It's easy to develop just inherit from base classes However, the limit of time, I can't deploy platform with orchestration.
+- It's easy to develop just inherit from base classes